-Computes exact coverage fractions for polygon-grid intersections and returns results in a sparse two-table format: run-length encoded interior cells and individually weighted boundary cells.
+Computes exact coverage fractions for polygon-grid intersections via an exactextract-style flood-fill, returning sparse two-table output: run-length-encoded interior cells and individually weighted boundary cells.

 burn_sparse(